conflux-fans/summerhackfest-2025/projects/layerzero_nftBridge/README.md

 - Node.js (>= 18)
 - npm or yarn
 - Git
-- Conflux-compatible wallet (Fluent Wallet or MetaMask for eSpace)
+- Fluent Wallet or MetaMask for eSpace - (Rabby is recommended due to native multichain support)

 ---